Pennsylvania Avenue Line (Washington, D.C.): History

-On May 23, 1908, Congress authorized extensions of several companies to serve the new Union Station.
+On May 23, 1908, Congress authorized extensions of several companies to serve Washington Union Station.
 The Capital Traction's branch to the old B&O station was extended east on C Street and northeast on Delaware Avenue to the station, and a second route between this branch and the tracks towards the east ran via First Street East and B Street North to Delaware Avenue (over trackage owned by other companies).

 A second loop through the West End was approved on December 7, 1916, from Pennsylvania Avenue south to Virginia Avenue near West Potomac Park via 18th and 19th Streets.

 After consolidation

 After Capital Traction and the Washington Railway and Electric Company were merged in 1933 to form the Capital Transit Company, some of the redundant lines were abandoned.
 This included the WR&E's Georgetown line between Connecticut and Wisconsin Avenues, resulting in Cabin John Line and Tenleytown Line cars, and cars of other lines that ran to Georgetown, being routed via Pennsylvania Avenue between Georgetown and the White House.
 When numbers were assigned to the car routes in 1936, the following regular routes used the Pennsylvania Avenue Line: